Pablo Ruiz (footballer, born 1998)

-Pablo Enrique Ruiz (born December 20, 1998) is an Argentine professional footballer who plays as a midfielder for Major League Soccer club Real Salt Lake.
+Pablo Enrique Ruiz (born December 20, 1998) is an Argentine professional footballer who plays as a midfielder for Major League Soccer club LA Galaxy.

 Club career

 A midfielder, Ruiz was with Comisión de Actividades Infantiles from his hometown before joining the San Lorenzo youth system in 2014.
 In 2017, he moved to Chile and joined San Luis de Quillota.

 On 2 February 2018, Ruíz joined MLS team Real Salt Lake from San Luis in Chile.
 On 1 November 2020, he signed a contract extension through the end of 2025 MLS season.

+On 3 September 2026, Ruiz signed with LA Galaxy on a deal until December of the same year with club options for 2027 and 2028.

 International career

 He represented Argentina U17 at the 2015 South American Championship.
 At senior level, he is eligible for both Argentina and Chile.

 Personal life

 His parents are Argentine and his grandparents are Chilean.
 Due to his Chilean heritage, he acquired the Chilean nationality by descent before joining San Luis de Quillota at the end of 2016.